 Myth: Once you decide on hospice, you can’t go back.

 Fact: Patients can revoke hospice participation at any time.
-Their medical condition may improve or a patient may decide to pursue curative treatment.
+Their medical condition may improve or a patient may decide to pursue curative treatment again.
 Patients can reapply for hospice benefits at a later time, if necessary.

 Myth: Hospice care is only for people with a few days or weeks to live.

-Fact: While hospice certainly helps patients and families during a medical crisis, the fullest benefit occurs when pain and symptoms are managed and patients have time for personal and spiritual connections.
+Fact: While hospice certainly helps patients and families during a medical crisis, the fullest benefit occurs when pain and symptoms are managed and patients have time to make personal and spiritual connections.